Skip to main content

 • PII leakage detection

-• compiled Rust/WASM policy-pack matching
+• compiled policy-pack matching

 This path is optimized for low latency and returns an allow/block verdict before model execution.

-Phase 2: Async Tier-2 Forensic Audit
+Phase 2: Async Semantic Deep Scan

 SDK Execution Model